synshop/ShopIdentifyer/README.md

 So, if you wanted `foo` to be the value for the `ENCRYPTED_DATABASE_PASSWORD` you would define it like this in `config.py`:

     ENCRYPTED_DATABASE_PASSWORD = '+uBiga/44gMDfr6UXFllIA=='

+If you need to decrypt, it's the same process, but in reverse:

+    python3 ./identity/crypto/decrypt
+    Please enter the decryption key:
+    Please enter the ciphertext you wish to decrypt:
+    Plaintext Value: foo

 Again, you need to use the same password for each of the 6 encrypted strings in your config file.